 British philosopher Alan Watts tells this story about a farmer family sitting around the dinner table waiting for their son to get back from the field so they can eat together.
 The son arrives late and the father asks him “Where have you been?
 We were waiting for you.”
 The son takes a seat and says “Oh nothing, I was just helping the wheat to grow”.
 The father is a little confused at the answer but doesn’t prod.
 When he goes to the farm the next morning, to his utmost horror he finds that his son has pulled each wheat stock about half an inch from the ground – you guessed it right – to “help it grow”.

 So, if you’re not forcing the growth, then where do you put your focus?
-The right attitude to take would be to say, “When you start off in a coaching journey, where I am at the moment is already good and I just want to get better.I cannot force it, but I can simply practice at removing the obstacles.”
+A master coach, would take the right attitude that says, “When you start off in a coaching journey, where I am at the moment is already good and I just want to get better.I cannot force it, but I can simply practice at removing the obstacles.”

 Subtract More, Add Less